PaloAltoNetworks/azure-autoscaling/Version-1-0/README.md

 # Support Policy
 This release is now generally available.
-The hub and inbound template is released under the official support policy of Palo Alto Networks through the support options that you've purchased, for example Premium Support, support teams, or ASC (Authorized Support Centers) partners and Premium Partner Support options.
+The hub and inbound template as well as the infra template is released under the official support policy of Palo Alto Networks through the support options that you've purchased, for example Premium Support, support teams, or ASC (Authorized Support Centers) partners and Premium Partner Support options.
 The support scope is restricted to troubleshooting for the stated/intended use cases and product versions specified in the project documentation and does not cover customization of the scripts or templates.

 The application template is Community Supported.